BenderRobotics/brest/README.md

 If the build was successful, the docs will be accessible in `brest/docs/_build/html` directory under `index.html`.
 If you don't have **make** installed yet, please refer to [Installing make](#installing-make)

+There is an option to build versioned documentation.
+In order to be able to do that a versioning support has to be added.
+Navigate to `brest\cm\sphinx-versions` and install the package inside:

+    $ pip install --no-cache-dir sphinx-versions-1.1.3.post1.BR.tar.gz

+After that the versioned documentation can be built by going to `brest/docs` and using:

+    $ make html-versioned

+If the command fails with sth like `fatal: could not read Username for 'https://github.com'` one might have to adjust settings in repository `.git-config`:

+    [credential]
+        helper = manager

+This was observed and fixed on Windows10 machine.

 ## Installing make
 On Ubuntu like machines execute the following command: